mackworth/cTiVo/wiki/Advanced-Topics.md

 * ThumbnailsDirectory* - Where to look for artwork thumbnails; default is either `<download directory>` or `<download directory>/thumbnails`; delete entirely to restore to default
 * iTunesContentID* - If set to 1, cTiVo will mark shows' "ContentID" in iTunes using the episode number.
 This has the benefit of merging HD/SD versions of a single show into one entry in iTunes.
 One warning is that there is a small statistical chance of two shows mapping onto the same contentID, which means that only one will appear in iTunes.
 The other video will still exist, but will be masked by the first one in iTunes UI.
 * ThumbnailsDirectory* - Where to look for artwork thumbnails; default is either `<download directory>` or `<download directory>/thumbnails`; delete entirely to restore to default
 * AllowDups* - If set to YES, cTiVo will allow multiple Downloads for the same Show.
 For example, if you wanted to use a high-res Format for your TV and a low-res Format for your phone.
+Not a vast amount of testing has been done on this, but let us know if you run into any problems.